verdaux/BookNotes/Phrases/Insults.md

 - [ ] Ignorance has never looked more confident
 - [ ] Why play so hard to get when you are so hard to want?
 - [ ] You look like a before picture.
+- [ ] You're not pretty enough to be this stupid
+- [ ] You're impossible to underestimate